 Moncler's goal is to pursue sustainable and responsible growth within the global luxury goods segment, while remaining faithful to its unique heritage.
 Creativity, multiplicity, and consistency have always been the creed of the Group, which leverages change to grow stronger as it continues to explore both known and new avenues, seeking constant dialogue with an ever-broader client base.

-Moncler strategy is strictly related to the Group's philosophy and values, underpinned by six pillars.
+Moncler's strategy is closely related to the Group's philosophy and values, and is based on six pillars.